- Toggle Section About

 SIL at Biola

 Each of these Applied Linguistics programs benefits from SIL-at-Biola, a collaboration between the Summer Institute of Linguistics and Biola.
 Experienced instructors who have served with Wycliffe Bible Translators cooperate in teaching a range of courses here.
-These courses are equivalent to those offered at other SIL schools and are recognized as valid for membership in Wycliffe and other similar organizations.
+These courses are equivalent to those offered at other SIL schools and are recognized by Wycliffe as valid training for their goals of translation.
 Depending on the expected field of service and specialty, some students, however, may need to take additional courses at Biola or other SIL summer programs to meet all their SIL training requirements.

 The purpose of the M.A. in Linguistics and Biblical Languages (MA LBL) is to provide advanced training in biblical languages and exegetical knowledge to Christians desiring to meet the needs of agencies involved in Bible translation, such as SIL International.
 While the M.A. in Applied Linguistics provides broad perspectives on issues such as translation, literacy, orthography, and language planning, the M.A. in Linguistics and Biblical Languages has a more specific focus on linguistics, exegesis and biblical languages.
 Students who complete the M.A. in Linguistics and Biblical Languages program will be able to accurately analyze either Hebrew or Greek, understand the relevant historical and cultural background, exegete the Scriptures, and apply sound linguistic and biblical principles in the translation of the Scriptures.